 "Said he's never been on a train before."

-"Yeah.
-Tom's one of our closet cases.
-You know, guys that come on a three year extended and never step off the base unless it's in a sightseeing bus."
+“Yeah.
+You know, there are guys who come here on a three year tour and never step off the base unless it’s in a sightseeing bus.”

-Gordon said, "With this place, though, that wouldn't be so hard to do.
-Reminds me of suburban Pasadena without the smog."
+Gordon said, “With this place, though, that wouldn’t be hard to do.
+Reminds me of Pasadena without the smog.”

-"Don't have to live on base, though.
+“You don’t have to live on base.
 I share an apartment with Bob over there.
-The Hirsch's live on the economy, too.
-Do it right and you really come out ahead."
+The Hirsch’s live on the economy too.
+Do it right and you really come out ahead.”

 "I suppose it's difficult for you growing boys having to eat that Japanese food all the time."